maxawzsinger/gitrails/README.md

 ### 6. Inspect request history

+#### Agent Key Request History

-Use an agent key to inspect only that agent's own request history:
+Use an agent key to inspect only that agent's own request history.

 ```sh
 curl \